deanilvincent/deanilvincent.github.io/_posts/2017-05-16-steps-in-creating-basic-aspnet-web-service-api.md

 * Creating API Controller

-4.6 Right click the Controllers folder, choose Add and Choose "Controller..."
+4.6 Right click the Controllers' folder, choose Add and Choose "Controller..."

 4.7 Dialog controller will open, choose the Web API 2 Controller with actions, using Entity Framework.